kinvolk/rkt/Documentation/configuration.md

 Note that _within_ a particular configuration directory (either system or local), it is a syntax error for the same Docker registry to be defined in multiple files.

+##### Command line flags

+There are no command line flags for specifying or overriding the docker auth configuration.

 ### rktKind: `paths`

 The `paths` configuration kind is used to customize the various paths that rkt uses.